 HIDEYO HATTORI: Any time you’re leaving American Samoa, you can only take a short twenty-five minute propellor flight to Western Samoa, so moving across the archipelago to the independent country of Samoa, or flying Northeast to Honolulu it’s a five-hour flight.
 And we only have two flights a week.
 So we’re pretty isolated.
 You know, it’s not the easiest place to travel.
 A lot of times, we have to go way out of our way to go to a neighboring island because of the limitation on transport.

 HOST: Hideyo has lived and worked in American Samoa for about eight years, and he lived in other remote places in the South Pacific for twelve years before that.
 When he’s not working, you can probably find him in the ocean surfing, diving, and snorkeling.
 His job involves working with many different federal agencies and local island partners to help keep coral reefs and coastal areas healthy.
-That’s another important thing to know about American Samoa: the waters around the islands are fringed with amazing coral reef ecosystems, home to what researchers believe may be the greatest diversity of marine life anywhere in the U.S. And it’s the only true tropical reef in America.
-And while many different partners work together there to help protect the corals that surround the islands, Hideyo said that it all begins and ends with the community villages.
+That’s another important thing to know about American Samoa: the waters around the islands are fringed with amazing coral reef ecosystems, home to what researchers believe may be the greatest diversity of marine life anywhere in the U.S. And while many different partners work together there to help protect the corals that surround the islands, Hideyo said that it all begins and ends with the community villages.

 HIDEYO HATTORI: Everyone is associated with a village, and 90 percent of land in American Samao is village owned and governed through village and familal organizations.
 And in that sense, every family has land that they can live on.
 They can have their plantation on.
 And if it’s a coastal village, a reef that they can fish on.
 And that really preserves the cultural history and history of the American Samoan people.